cassidyjames/cassidyjames.github.io/_posts/2024-12-11-publish-godot-engine-game-flathub-flatpak.md

 - The "Executable Name" will be `godot-runner` for Godot Engine games

-If included in your source code repository, I recommend storing these files in a `flatpak/` directory as `launcher.desktop`, `metainfo.xml`, and, if it doesn't exist in a suitable format somewhere else in the repo, `icon.png`.
+If included in your source code repository, I recommend storing these files in the project root (or in a `linux/` folder) as `YOUR.APP.ID.desktop`, `YOUR.APP.ID.metainfo.xml`, and, if it doesn't exist in a suitable format somewhere else in the repo, `YOUR.APP.ID.png`.
 The exported names will need to match the app ID, but that can be handled later in the manifest.

 If your game is not open source or these files are not to be stored in the source code repository, I recommend storing and serving these files from the same versioned web location as your game's PCK file.